momochi000/pomodoro_arcade/README.md

   1. install d3 (or highcharts depending on whose api is more up to date)
   2. create the backend around goals velocity etc. Must be tested
 #### Play a different sound for rest timer completion
+#### BUG: When going back and forth on browser, the wrong controls show up on the timer
+#### BUG: When using back and forward, the timer controls aren't presented correctly
 #### Open tracker proj
   + This mess is getting too big for a text file.
 #### Ensure refreshing the page while timer running doesn't interrupt it